Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Application to Flow Cytometry Data

 Figure \ref{fig:plcg-pip3} compares 95\% confidence intervals for the CD, GCD, and Hybrid estimators with a) Plcg and b) PIP3 as the response.
 CD confidence intervals are very wide relative to GCD and Hybrid.
 The GCD and the Hybrid estimators perform similarly.
 In our univariate analysis, we found that PIP2 had a total effect on both Plcg and PIP3.
 In the multivariate analysis here, GCD and Hybrid identify PIP2 as direct causes of changes in both Plcg and PIP3.
 The CD fails to identify this effect, due to suboptimal merging of environments and an excessively conservative strategy for constructing confidence intervals.

 We define a causal effect as strong if the entire 95\% confidence interval is outside the range of $(-.2,.2)$.
-Figure \ref{fig:multi} shows the strong causal relations found by the hybrid estimator in a graph.
+Figure \ref{fig:multi} shows the strong causal relations found by the Hybrid estimator in a graph.
 Compared with the results from \cite{meinshausen2016methods} (Figure 3), our hybrid estimator finds more strong causal relations: 24 strong relations for hybrid versus 13 for CD.
 Some relations are found by both methods, e.g. the causal effects and the reverse causal effects between Raf--Mek, P38--Jnk, and Erk--Akt.
-However, the CD fails to discover the causal effects from PIP2 to Plcg and PIP2 to PIP3, which are illustrated to exist from Figure \ref{fig:exp3} and discovered by our hybrid estimator.
+The Hybrid model identifies the entire Raf->Mek->Erk path which was seen as a major validation of the original Bayesian network applied to the system \citep{sachs2005causal} while the original application of the CD failed to identify the Mek->Erk edge.
+Further, the CD did not discover any causal effects from PIP2 to Plcg and PIP2 to PIP3, which are illustrated to exist from Figure \ref{fig:exp3} and discovered by our hybrid estimator.
 In addition, the hybrid estimator also found similar causal relations with other methods (ICP from \cite{peters2016causal} and the Bayesian network from \cite{sachs2005causal}).
 For example, ICP and the hybrid both discovered the causal relations from PIP2 to Plcg and PKA to Erk, while the Bayesian network and the hybrid both discovered the relations from Plcg to PKC and PIP2 to PKC.

 \hypertarget{discussion}{